High Roller Las Vegas

 The daytime Linq High Roller tickets cost $27.57 for all visitors older than 13 years and $10.91 for kids aged four to 12.

-The nighttime High Roller tickets, also known as the Anytime Tickets, cost $40.08 for visitors older than 13 years and $21.40 for kids aged four to 12.
+The Anytime High Roller tickets, also known as the Nighttime Tickets, cost $40.08 for visitors older than 13 years and $21.40 for kids aged four to 12.
 Select Your Ticket

-Kids aged three and under can enjoy the High Roller for free.
+Kids aged three and under can enjoy the High Roller Linq for free.

-At the Las Vegas High Roller, daytime tickets are valid from noon till 6.59 pm, while the costlier nighttime tickets are valid from 7 pm till the attraction closes at midnight.
+At the High Roller Las Vegas, daytime tickets are valid from noon till 6.59 pm, while the costlier nighttime tickets are valid from 7 pm till the attraction closes at midnight.

 The High Roller Happy Hour tickets cost $65.50 for all visitors older than 21 years.

-Note: Guests younger than 21 years are not allowed in the Happy Hour cabins, because they have an open bar.
+Note: Guests younger than 21 are not allowed in the Happy Hour cabins because they have an open bar.

 High Roller ticket discount

-The best way to score a discount on the High Roller Ferris Wheel ticket is to visit between 2 pm to 6.59 pm.
+The best way to score a discount on the High Roller Ferris Wheel ticket is to visit between 2 pm and 6.59 pm.

 When you purchase the daytime ticket and go up the High Roller between 12 pm (when it opens) and 6.59 pm, you save $12.5 on every adult’s ticket and $10 on every child’s ticket.